What is a Life Plan Community?

-What does it cost to live at Willamette View?
+What is the cost to live at Willamette View?

-With entry into “independent living”, there is a one-time entrance fee plus a monthly maintenance fee.
+With entry into “independent living,” there is a one-time entrance fee plus a monthly occupancy fee.
 The entrance fee depends on the size, style and location of the apartment or home.
-Monthly fees also vary depending on the size, style and location of the apartment or home, and the number of people – single or double occupancy.
+Occupancy fees also vary depending on the size, style and location of the apartment or home, and the number of people – single or double occupancy.

 May out-of-town friends/family visit overnight?
 What are the lodging options?

 Yes.
 Guests are welcome in your home.
-Also, six guest suites are available for a per-night fee.
+Also, guest suites are available for a per-night fee.